dcbark01/PI-Web-API-Client-Python/docs/PIWebApiClient.md

 ## **Constructor**
 > PIWebApiClient(String baseUrl, bool String username, String password, Boolean verifySsl, Boolean debug)

 Creates an instance of the PI Web API client top level object.
-Currently, only Basic authentication can be used.
-Do not try to use Kerberos Authentication.
+Only Basic authentication can be used.

 ### Parameters